What Makes a Tree Protected and How Do I Find Out

 FAQs:

-What happens if I conduct work on a tree that is protected without permission?
+What is the consequence if I do work on a protected tree without permission?

-Can I cut down a tree that is protected tree?
+Can I take down a protected tree?

 Conclusion